 Being a parent to any child comes with an assortment of complications and challenges.
 Even if you end up with the most well-behaved child on the planet, your life is still going to be drastically altered.
 Many of the changes you face will be welcome new adventures to take on.
 However, others can wear you down.
 All parents look for ways to make life easier and more manageable.
 Finding an appropriate life hack for raising your child can be a delight.

-There are many different life hacks out there for parents of fully-abled children and children dealing with cerebral palsy alike.
+There are many life hacks for parents of fully-abled children and children dealing with cerebral palsy.
 What hacks work for you will depend upon your unique situation.
-Here we have compiled some of the best life hacks for parents of babies with cerebral palsy to hopefully help improve their lives and the lives of their children.
+Here we have compiled some of the best life hacks for parents of babies with cerebral palsy to help improve their lives and their children’s lives hopefully.

 Creating an All-Purpose Guidebook

-Anyone from hospital staff to friends or family who help to care for your child can benefit from a handy guide that they can reference whenever needed.
+Anyone from hospital staff to friends or family who help care for your child can benefit from a handy guide they can reference whenever needed.

 Learn to Sew

 Or reach out to someone who already knows how.
 Many children with cerebral palsy struggle with standard clothing.
 While some clothing companies have begun to sell clothing designed for people with cerebral palsy and other limiting conditions, options tend to be limited and expensive.
-If you know how to sew or know someone who does, buying regular clothing and adapting it to fit the needs of your child is a much better option.
+If you know how to sew or know someone who does, buying regular clothing and adapting it to fit your child’s needs is a much better option.

 Keep Your Child Entertained

-As your child gets older, they will discover the things that they enjoy and will communicate their likes and dislikes to you in one way or another.
+As your child gets older, they will discover the things they enjoy and will communicate their likes and dislikes to you in one way or another.
 A child with moderate to severe cerebral palsy can find many things frustrating.
-Helping them to achieve as much independence as possible and keep themselves entertained can go a long way in improving their happiness and yours as well.
+Helping them achieve as much independence as possible and keep themselves entertained can go a long way in improving their happiness and yours.

 Many children with cerebral palsy have difficulty sleeping.
-When they can’t sleep very well, their options are often to either stare quietly into space or wake someone else up.
+When they can’t sleep well, they often have to stare quietly into space or wake someone else up.
 Providing your child with another choice can not only keep them from being bored on a restless night but can help you to get the sleep you need.

 Setting your child up with a Kids Netflix account, where they can watch age-appropriate movies or TV shows when they can’t get back to bed can be a huge blessing for everyone in the household.